EricWiener/ai-notes/content/AI-Notes/Attention/Attention.md

 > [!note] This page will walk through the development of the attention layer
 > Attention first started as a concept for sequence-to-sequence models.
 However, it was later expanded to be used with non-[[Autoregressive|autoregressive]] models.
 For more details on using transformers with autoregressive models, see [[Attention for Autoregressive Models]] and [[Optimized Autoregressive Transformer]].

+> [!NOTE]
+> If you want to process sequences with NN, you usually do this with self-attention.
+Need to build a new primitive block type called the [[Transformer]].

 # Sequence-to-Sequence with RNN
 > [!note]
 > In [[RNN, LSTM, Captioning#Sequence to Sequence seq2seq]], we combined a many-to-one and one-to-many RNN in order to generate an image caption.
 We didn't use a context vector there and we also didn't pass the previous output as the input to the next layer for the decoder (we were using a one-to-many architecture for the decoder).
 Now that we want to introduce attention, we are going to be adding in a context vector.